Lundin sells its first 'carbon neutral' oil as climate activism grows

 The North Sea Grieg field causes only 3.8 kilograms of CO2 emissions per barrel of oil equivalent, five times less than the global average, Lundin said.

-Residual emissions from producing the 600,000 barrel cargo amount to 2,302 tonnes of CO2, an equivalent of which will be captured by a tree-planting project in Mexico conducted by Amsterdam-based reforestation company Land Life, Lundin said.
+Residual emissions from producing the 600,000 barrel cargo amount to 2,302 tonnes of CO2, an equivalent of which will be captured by a tree-planting project in Mexico by London-based Natural Capital Partners, Lundin said.

 Lundin has previously said it would invest $39 million in a project to plant eight million trees in northern Spain and Ghana as part of the company’s wider $750 million programme to decarbonise its output.

-The trees planted in Spain and Ghana should help the company to achieve carbon neutrality from all of its production in 2025, it has previously said.
+The project conducted by Amsterdam-based reforestation company Land Life should help the company to achieve carbon neutrality from all of its production in 2025, it has previously said.

 “Selling the ‘world’s first ever certified carbon neutrally produced oil’ is a milestone that few, if any, producers will be able to replicate any time soon,” Jefferies analysts said in a note to clients.